coffeefueld/ElvenTools/README.md

 </p>

 ### - Elven Sword
 Made from elven steel and emits light, can be purchased from the wandering trader using gold and ruby or gold and emerald coins.
 There are two variations of the weapon.
+Gives the player luck 2 when it is held or is in the inventory.

 **Fist Variation:** Has 19 attack damage and 2.5 attack speed
 <p align="center">